How to Get a Tax Refund

-The IRS has an electronic system in place, called “Where’s My Refund – It’s Quick, Easy, and Secure.”
+The IRS has an electronic system in place for taxpayers to check their Refund Status.
 This is an online tool that can help you determine the status of your tax refund from the comfort of your personal computer.

 If you file a paper tax return, the IRS will typically be able to issue your tax refund within 6 to 8 weeks after receiving your return.
 If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within 3 weeks.

 Call the IRS to Check the Status of Your Tax Refund